Building the foundation of BC’s energy future

 - Construction: This is when the project is built, from early works such as clearing vegetation and preparing for excavation to construction and bringing the new asset into operation.
 Often this is when people notice our projects.

 - Restoration: Once construction is complete, we ensure we properly restore the areas we worked in.
-This means leaving the areas in as good – or better – condition than before we arrived, and can include everything from replanting vegetation to restoring roads and driveways.
+This means leaving the areas in as good – or better – condition than before we arrived, from replanting vegetation to restoring roads and driveways.

 Gas line construction